After years, South Carolina appears set for school vouchers

 They said parents should have the freedom to send their children to whatever school educates them best and the idea will help public schools, too.

-“The key here is competition is not a four-latter word,” said Republican Rep. Shannon Erickson, chairwoman of the House Education Committee.
+“The key here is competition is not a four-letter word,” said Republican Rep. Shannon Erickson, chairwoman of the House Education Committee.

 The bill, which passed the Senate in January, establishes what are called education scholarship accounts.
 Parents and guardians can get up to $6,000 a year to pay for tuition, transportation, supplies or technology at either private schools or public schools outside their district.